What's in this article?

 To further customize your word cloud, use the chart icon to open up the display options:

-- If you wish visualize multiple columns, click the '+' icon below this drop down menu
+If you wish to visualize multiple columns, click the '+' icon below this drop down menu

 What languages do you support?

 At this time, Word Clouds in Coda only support words expressed in the Roman, Latin or Cyrillic characters.
 Traditional Chinese characters, for example, are not supported at this time.